IBM/maximo-labs/MkDocs/monitor_8.5/docs/python_function.md

 * Add a Python Function to check if the ambient temperature is greater than the maximum allowed ambient temperature constant.

-The ambient temperature where the Hopper Asset is located should not exceed a temperature above 27 degrees Celcius.
+The ambient temperature where the hopper asset is located should not exceed a temperature above 27 degrees.
 The food being packaged has a shorter shelf life when it is packaged at temperatures higher than that.
-A remote operational support teams monitor monitors the packaging Hoopers to ensure they are all operating within the required operating ranges and without anomalies.
+A remote operational support teams monitor monitors the packaging hoppers to ensure they are all operating within the required operating ranges and without anomalies.

 ---
 *Before you begin:*
--  You have completed the [pre-requisites](../prereqs) required for all Exercises
+-  You have completed the [pre-requisites](../prereqs) required for all exercises
 -  You have completed the prior exercise in this lab.
 ---